codewars/docs/__tmp__/wiki/kumite.md

 ### What is Kumite?

 In karate, kumite (ko͞omiˌtā) is the practice of taking techniques learned from kata and applying them through the act of freestyle sparring.
-Continuing with the coding dojo theme, and the already well established concept of a code kata, we wanted to play the idea of what a code kumite would look like within the Codewars community.
+Continuing with the coding dojo theme, and the already well established concept of a code kata, we wanted to play with the idea of what a code kumite might look like within the Codewars community.
 It is a social experiment to see how developers could share ideas and then respond to them with code instead of just words.

 ### How does it work?